Skip to main content

 Start with the office, not the program name: In Iowa, older homeowners lose time because they send the right form to the wrong office.
 The assessor handles the homestead credit, the 65+ homestead exemption, the military exemption, and the disabled veteran credit.
 The treasurer handles the income-based senior and disabled property tax credit and the special assessment credit.
 The county board of supervisors handles tax suspension for a much narrower group.

-Also know the timing: The Iowa Department of Revenue says the property tax cycle takes 18 months.
-The same state page says Iowa has over 2,000 levying authorities, which helps explain why bills vary so much by county, city, school district, and other taxing bodies.
-That is why local practice matters even when the program itself is statewide.
+Also know the timing: The Iowa property tax cycle takes 18 months.
+The same state page says Iowa has over 2,000 levying authorities.
+That helps explain why bills vary so much by county, city, school district, and other taxing bodies.
+Local practice matters even when the program itself is statewide.

 Homestead credit Yes Basic homeowner relief.
 File once with the assessor by July 1.

-Extra 65+ exemption Yes Added through the homestead form.
-Reduces taxable value by $6,500 for current assessment years.
+Extra 65+ exemption Yes Reduces taxable value by $6,500 for assessment years beginning on or after January 1, 2024.

 Circuit-breaker style low-income credit Yes Iowa’s income-based senior and disabled property tax credit is the closest thing to a circuit-breaker program.

-Senior tax freeze No broad statewide freeze The age-70+ formula can protect against some increases, but it is not a universal freeze.
+Senior tax freeze No broad statewide freeze in the current 2026 claim forms The age-70+ formula can protect against some increases, but it is not a universal freeze.

-Deferral or suspension Yes, but very limited Available mainly for SSI, SSA, or certain Medicaid-paid nursing-home cases.
+Deferral or suspension Yes, but very limited Available mainly for SSI, State Supplementary Assistance, or certain Medicaid-paid nursing-home cases.

 Universal senior rebate No general statewide homeowner rebate Do not assume there is a yearly refund check for older homeowners.